PeterPawn/YourFritz/reported_threats/982308/README.md

                    PowerShell, but it could be easily adapted to any other language or platform) to show this vulnerability ... look for the file in the directory, where this README.md resides.
                    A comprehensive description regarding this (fixed) vulnerability will be given later.

+2017-04-19 16:55 - Case closed - the problem was solved and the provided URL will be better checked now by the firmware.
+Look into the supplied Powershell script to get an idea, what was the problem and how it could be used in an exploit - I will give no further explanation (it's simple enough).